Identifying weak values with intrinsic dynamical properties in Modal theories: Introduction

-A practical problem associated to backaction and contextuality arises when trying to define any multi-time (i.e., that requires at least two-time measurements) property of a quantum system.
+A practical problem associated to quantum backaction and contextuality arises when trying to define any multi-time (i.e., that requires at least two-time measurements) property of a quantum system.
 Consider for example the case of the quantum work distribution.
-One can think of evaluating quantum work by means of a two-time projective measurement protocol of the energy~\cite{work_TPM1,work_TPM2}.
+One can think of evaluating it by means of a two-time projective measurement protocol of the energy~\cite{work_TPM1,work_TPM2}.
 However, the first measurement projects the initial state into an energy eigenstate and hence it prevents the possibility of capturing any coherent evolution of the energy beyond that of a Hamiltonian eigenstate.
-One could naively think that avoiding the quantum backaction is possible by simply making the coupling between the system and measuring apparatus very weak, e.g., using indirect or weak measurements~\cite{opensystem,vaidman1996weak}.
-However, aside from the trivial case where the state of the system is an eigenstate of one of the measured observables, this is not possible.
+One could think that avoiding the quantum backaction is possible by simply making the coupling between the system and measuring apparatus very weak, e.g., using the so-called indirect or weak measurements~\cite{opensystem,vaidman1996weak}.
+Unfortunately, it is not possible to obtain (Born) probability distributions of dynamical properties that are independent of the measurement context (see \cite{App_A} for a detailed explanation).
 Therefore, whilst a number of alternative protocols have been proposed to alleviate this problem (based on the use of weak and collective measurements~\cite{work66,work67,work54,work70}), the backaction of the measuring apparatus on the measured system is, in all existing protocols, an undesired side effect that yields a list of incompatible definitions of quantum work.
-This has culminated in a "no-go" theorem that states that, in fact, there cannot exist a (super)operator for work that simultaneously satisfies all the physical properties required from a proper definition of work in quantum systems~\cite{work58}.
+This has culminated in a ``no-go'' theorem that states that, in fact, there cannot exist a (super)operator for work that simultaneously satisfies all the physical properties required from a proper definition of work in quantum systems~\cite{work58}.